TechnoCosmic/zero/README.md

 ### Garbage with text on USART with CLI

-If you're not using a VT100 terminal emulator to connect to your AVR's newly acquired CLI, then you're probably seeing a bunch of VT100 escape codes that looks like rubbish, mixed in with regular text.
+If you're not using a VT100 terminal emulator to connect to your AVR's newly acquired CLI, then you're probably seeing a bunch of VT100 escape codes that look like rubbish, mixed in with regular text.
 In `zero_config.h`, you can comment out the `#define CLI_VT100` line to fix this.
 You won't get all the pretty colours though.

 ### Garbage without text on USART